Meet the Norris Lab

 Research Assistant

-Charlotte is a high school sophomore from Charleston, SC, with a passion for biology and a desire to change the medical landscape for patients with hEDS.
+Charlotte is a high school junior from Charleston, SC, with a passion for biology and a desire to change the medical landscape for patients with hEDS.
 She began volunteering at the Norris Lab in 2022.
 After graduation, she plans to attend college for biology and continue her work in biomedical research with either an MD or PhD.
-Outside of the lab, Charlotte is passionate about patient advocacy, coaches swimming, and is active in her church youth group.
+Outside of the lab, Charlotte is passionate about history and art, coaches swimming, and is active in her church youth group.